 Anyway, agent or not, here are a couple of rules.

 Respect the “Promoter Of Record.”
 This might be an old school concept, but if you want to piss off a venue, then play at one place once or twice to let them help you get established, and then jump to a competing venue just because you want to fill a hole in your schedule.
-I have stopped working with agents who have broken this.
+I have stopped working with agents who have broken this rule, as have many other presenters.
 Most agents really respect this, and artists who are real road veterans live and die by this rule.
-I have had feedback from various sources where artists will turn down an offer from a competing venue because of this rule.
-One competitor/friend (agents just don’t know who knows whom…) told me an artist flat-out refused his offer, saying, “Nah, when I play in your area, I’ve always played at Fire In The Kitchen.
+One competitor venue who is also a friend (agents just don’t know who knows whom…) told me an artist flat-out refused his offer, saying, “Nah, when I play in your area, I’ve always played at Fire In The Kitchen.
 That’s it.
 Until he retires, that’s where I’ll play.”
 And yes, I do go to extra effort for he and his band.
 I’ve had others who have played at this friend’s series come to me, looking for a gig.
-Sorry guys, no way.
+Sorry guys, no can do.

 Respect Overexposure: Make sure you keep yourself special.
 If you circle around too frequently, you become just another band.
 Artists representing themselves can screw this up.
 One well-known artist that I had a date “pencilled-in” with also contacted other venues within a 20 minute drive to see of he could also book there, keeping his tour tight.
 I’m out.
 I can’t trust him to keep his brand exclusive enough to make him worth the risk of promoting.
 Agents who call trying to talk me into an artist that’s been around the area 3-4 times over the past year… why should I bother?

 House Concerts: Cool or death by devaluation?
-If you sign with an agent, they won;t let you do house concerts, and there’s a very good reason.
-You may like small spaces mid-week, though, and that would preclude you from signing, and that’s fine, but know the dangers.
-Keep in mind there’s a growing resentment among better venues regarding house concerts, and it’s all about the pricing structure.
+If you sign with an agent, many won’t let you do house concerts, and there’s a very good reason.
+There’s a growing resentment among better venues regarding house concerts, and it’s all about the pricing structure.
 It’s critical that whomever they bring in to perform, there’s a perception of exclusivity, scarcity, and value.
 If the public gets wind of your proclivity to play house concerts mid-week (and they’ll see that from all your posts on social media), they’ll know they can see you for less money than at a bigger venue.
 And if they see you play a lot of them, they’ll know they can catch you sometime in the very near future at a house concert.
 So what’s the public’s motivation to go see you at a big venue at a higher price?
 The venue has invested in equipment, in the room fixtures, in insurance, in a PR campaign, and so on, all so that they can present you so you can make some money.
 And yeah, most of them want to make some money, too, but what’s wrong with that?
 It’s a business.

 The house concert doesn’t have any investment in anything; for the host it’s a cool thing to do, that makes them look cool in the eyes of their friends.
 See how willing they are to put you on if you tell them you need a thousand dollar guarantee.
 Then it’s not so cool.
 Do not devalue yourself, especially if you’re trying to play high-end venues.
 The venues will not be pleased.